mutuki/Shellscriptter/README.txt

 Shellscriptter is /bin/bash based twitter client.
 Corresponding to "OAuth" authentication is characterized.
-You are able to ./ execute or include scheduler daemon (e.g cron, launchd) and tweet syslog status.
+You are able to ./ execute or include scheduler daemon (e.g cron, launchd) and tweet such as syslog status on your server.